oteroleonardogh/mailchimp-sync/README.md

 ## Deploying Sync service

-To deploy and try the Sync service you will need to install vercel-cli:
+To deploy and try the Sync service, you will first need to install vercel-cli:

 ```bash
 npm i -g vercel
 ```

-Once installed vercel-cli, you will need to sign-up and login with you Vercel user:
+Once vercel-cli is installed, you will need to sign-up and login with you Vercel user:

 ```bash
 vercel login oteroleonardo@gmail.com
 ```

-Now you can deploy and try the Sync service so in the project root folder execute the following command:
+Now, to deploy and try the Sync service, navigate to the project root folder and execute the following command:

 ```bash
 vercel
 ```

-The Vercel command should print out a message with a *Preview URL* like the following one after completing its deployment:
+The Vercel command should print out a message with a *Preview URL* (the URL provided by Vercel after deployment) like the following one after completing its deployment:

 ```bash
 Vercel CLI 32.5.6